parsaeisa/Notes/Software engineering/Non-technical/managing.md

 * Sometimes, a project, can be very busy by its heavy features.
 This can make it hard for that service to be improved So I think the management team (including engineering managers, directors) go to the way of handovering its features to other and even new services.

+## Smoothliness

+If you want to change something, change it **smoothly**.

+### Partitioning

+Partitioning and changing a partition at each time is a useful pattern.
+If changing the first partition won, go to the next partition.
+To decide to which partition you should change, you need **measure the impact**.
+Measuting can be acquired in multiple ways such as monitoring.

+When Figma wanted to scale its databases, it decided to move some of its **tables** to a new instance, so it put some hooks on its Ruby ORMs to collect data of **query patterns** to each table.
+After this analysis, it chosed right tables to move.

 ## Domain

 This section has been moved to [here](https://github.com/parsaeisa/Notes/blob/main/Software%20engineering/Non-technical/Domain.md).